prav10194/Kubernetes-Basics/OpenShift/Users/README.md

 ```cmd
 oc describe rolebinding.rbac -n default | grep robot
 ```
-For more information ru the above command without the grep.
+For more information run the above command without the grep.
 You will see the following output -

 ```yaml
 ...